Mallika Bajaj: Web Wonder Woman Rooting for Tech-Tonic Shift

 Additionally, we don’t all need to turn our businesses online – 90% of the people are hapless at this juncture.
 Therefore, all the more pressing need to address yesterday, sustainability and the way forward — as an academic and service provider, more importantly as a citizen to the internet.
 Mallika Bajaj takes saying NO as a huge responsibility (which is new in her career) to businesses that haven’t figured their path out yet, keeping in mind internet mapping; that’s the whole point of distributed networks.

 Mallika Bajaj as has the globe lately learned that the more we use the Internet, the more glitches we experience.
 Mallika Bajaj warns us, critical parts of the Internet still require a human touch.
 Some cables that need replacing or servers that need fixing, tasks that only human engineers can deliver.

 Often, as supply chains break down, cable companies are finding it hard to replace hardware or get hands-on equipment.
-India isn’t a major producer of optical fibre and other essential hardware, such as semiconductors, etc. An interruption in supply could mean that plans to install new broadband connections in rural parts of the world are put on hold.
+India isn’t a major producer of optical fiber and other essential hardware, such as semiconductors, etc. An interruption in supply could mean that plans to install new broadband connections in rural parts of the world are put on hold.
 That could be bad for people in poorer regions who now find themselves cut off more than most.
-We have got to be more mindful, less egocentric and push forward.
+We have got to be more mindful, less egocentric, and push forward.